cargo-bins/cargo-binstall/SIGNING.md

    EXP
    ```

-Another common problem is how to generate an ephermeral key and pass it to other workflows.
+For just-in-time or "keyless" schemes, securely generating and passing the ephemeral key to other jobs or workflows presents subtle issues.
-`cargo-binstall` has an implementation of [`release.yml`] that you can take note of.
+`cargo-binstall` has an implementation in [its own release process][`release.yml`] that you can use as example.

 [`expect`]: https://linux.die.net/man/1/expect
 [`release.yml`]: https://github.com/cargo-bins/cargo-binstall/blob/main/.github/workflows/release.yml